To use our website, we recommend using the latest version of Microsoft Edge, Chrome, or Safari.

 Reality: Often, life insurance coverage through your employer is limited to 1-2 times your annual salary.
 The problem with that is your “salary” doesn’t include commissions, bonuses, or second incomes.
 It doesn’t paint your whole financial picture.
 If you have dependents, you generally need at least 10x your income.

-Also, buying life insurance is an investment, so you’ll want to be mindful of your family’s needs, which may be more than what your employer-provided insurance offers.
+Also, buying life insurance is planning for your future, so you’ll want to be mindful of your family’s needs, which may be more than what your employer-provided insurance offers.
 Would that amount be enough to support them long-term if something happened to you?

 Myth #2: “It’s my life insurance policy.
 I have complete control over it.”